FStarLang/FStar/INSTALL.md

 #### Instructions for all OSes ####

 1. Install OPAM (version 1.2.x).

-   - Installation instructions are available at various places (e.g., https://github.com/realworldocaml/book/wiki/Installation-Instructions#getting-opam or http://opam.ocaml.org/doc/Install.html).
+   - If you're on Windows, the OCaml installer should have also installed OPAM for you.

-   - If you're on windows, the OCaml installer should have also installed opam for you.
+   - For other OSes installation instructions are available at various places (e.g., https://github.com/realworldocaml/book/wiki/Installation-Instructions#getting-opam or http://opam.ocaml.org/doc/Install.html).

 2. Initialize and configure OPAM

    - You need to initialize it by running `opam init` and update the `PATH` variable to the `ocamlfind` and the OCaml libraries.
 If you allow `opam init` to edit your `~/.bashrc` or `~/.profile`, it is done automatically; otherwise, use: `eval $(opam config env)`.

    - If you're on Windows see https://github.com/protz/ocaml-installer/wiki for instructions on how to configure your environment for use with OPAM

 3. Install `ocamlfind`, `batteries`, `stdint`, and `zarith` using OPAM: